Experiment 23. The preparation of acetanilide from aniline.

 Procedure:

-To 60 mL water in a 100 mL Erlenmeyer flask add 2.5 mL concentrated hydrochloric acid with mixing.
+To 60 mL water in a 100 mL Erlenmeyer flask add 2 mL concentrated hydrochloric acid with mixing.

 The next step must be done in the fume hood.

-Add 2.5 mL aniline (density 1.02 g cm-3) and swirl the mixture.
+Add 2 mL aniline (density 1.02 g cm-3) and swirl the mixture.

-In a separate container dissolve 4 g sodium acetate in 10 mL water.
+In a separate container dissolve 3 g sodium acetate in 10 mL water.

-Warm the anilinium chloride solution to 50C on a water bath and add 3 mL acetic anhydride (density 1.08 g cm-3).
+Warm the anilinium chloride solution to 50°C on a water bath and add 3 mL acetic anhydride (density 1.08 g cm-3).

 Swirl to effect dissolution and add the aqueous sodium acetate quickly.
 Swirl the flask a couple of times and set it in an ice-bath for 20 min.

 Filter, with suction, the crystals of the amide formed and wash with a small amount of ice-cold water.
+Continue to apply suction to the Büchner funnel for a few minutes.

 Dr Bird logoReturn to Chemistry, UWI-Mona, Home Page